Genocides in history (1946 to 1999): Tibet

-On 5 June 1959 Shri Purshottam Trikamdas, Senior Advocate, Supreme Court of India, presented a report on Tibet to the International Commission of Jurists (an NGO).
+On 5 June 1959, Shri Purshottam Trikamdas, Senior Advocate, Supreme Court of India, presented a report on Tibet to the International Commission of Jurists (an NGO).
 The press conference address on the report states in paragraph 26:

 The report by the International Commission of Jurists (1960) claimed that there was only a "cultural" genocide.
 ICJ Report (1960) page 346: "The committee found that acts of genocide had been committed in Tibet in an attempt to destroy the Tibetans as a religious group, and its report also stated that independent of any conventional obligation, such acts are acts of genocide.
 The committee did not find that there was sufficient proof of the destruction of Tibetans as a race, nation or ethnic group as such by methods that can be regarded as genocide in international law."

 However, the use of the term cultural genocide is contested by academics such as Barry Sautman.
 Tibetan is the everyday language of the Tibetan people.

 The Central Tibetan Administration and other Tibetans who work in the exile media have claimed that approximately 1.2 million Tibetans have died of starvation, violence, or other indirect causes since 1950.
 White states that "In all, over one million Tibetans, a fifth of Tibet's total population, had died as a result of the Chinese occupation right up until the end of the Cultural Revolution."
 This figure has been refuted by Patrick French, the former Director of the Free Tibet Campaign in London.

 Jones argued that the struggle sessions which were held after the crushing of the 1959 Tibetan uprising may be considered acts of genocide, based on the claim that the conflict resulted in 92,000 deaths.
 However, according to tibetologist Tom Grunfeld, "the veracity of such a claim is difficult to verify."

-From 2011 to 2016, Chen Quanguo was the Chinese Communist Party secretary of the area controlled as the Tibetan Autonomous Region.
-During this time he imposed policies of “breaking lineage, breaking roots, breaking connections, and breaking origins” including dramatic increases in surveillance and strictly enforcing rules against displaying images of the Dalai Lama.
-Chen was later made party secretary of the Xinjiang Uyghur Autonomous Region where he oversaw the genocide of the Uyghur people.

-In 2013, Spain's top criminal court decided to hear a case which was brought before it by Tibetan rights activists who alleged that Chinese Communist Party's former general secretary Hu Jintao had committed genocide in Tibet.
-Spain's High Court dropped this case in June 2014.